Bugvi-Benjamin-M/First-Year-Project-Map-of-Denmark/documents/logbook.md

 ##Logbook 5/5 (Scribe Nikolaj)

-- We move the scrum meeting to 8/5.
+- We moved the scrum meeting to 8/5.

 ## Next logbook...